publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch23/schVI/ptB/m__us_usc_t12_s2278b–9.md

     (b) __Computations__

-        For purposes of subsection (a) of this section, the unallocated retained earnings and assets of a System institution shall be computed in accordance with generally accepted accounting principles on the basis of the financial statement of the institution on December 31, 1986.
+        For purposes of subsection (a), the unallocated retained earnings and assets of a System institution shall be computed in accordance with generally accepted accounting principles on the basis of the financial statement of the institution on December 31, 1986.

     (c) __Notice__